rranelli/rranelli.github.io/_posts/08-03-2015-bloom-filter-in-elixir.md

 -   Matlab integrated documentation in the shell.
 You just type `h <function>` and the documentation is returned.
 Pretty neat.
 -   MACROS !!
 (Can't emphasize enough how amazing this is)

+**EDIT**: According to this [presentation](http://www.erlang-factory.com/static/upload/media/1394467979871467brucetate.pdf), I was indeed right that the forward pipe was stolen from F#.

 ## Bloom filters